davidvossel/kubevirt-folder-view/README.md

 Now let's say there are two development teams.
 One team is responsible for web-app-a and the other is responsible for web-app-b.
 These teams need the access to debug their application in production, but we only want to grant each team access to the VMs they are responsible for.

 This can be achieved using NamespacedFolders within the `prod-web-apps` namespace to give each team access to only the specific VirtualMachines hosting their application.
-Expressing this in YAML would look something like the following.

 ```yaml
 apiVersion: kubevirtfolderview.kubevirt.io.github.com/v1alpha1